 Pool Cabana Fort

 Nothing says school’s out for summer more than a backyard swimming pool and lots of splashing!
 And all it takes to cool off on a hot day is a kiddie pool filled with water!.
-Start by building an outdoor fort with a tropical feel.
+Another one of our building activities for kids is to start by building an outdoor fort with a tropical feel.
 Add a couple of blow-up palm trees from the local party store.
 Bring in an inflatable kiddie pool into the fort, set it up, fill it, and watch the good times begin!
 Little ones can splash around and play with rubber ducks.
 Older kids can dip their feet into the pool.
 They can go “fishing,” have boat races, and enjoy other brain-boosting pool activities.
 Plus, they’ll be out of the direct sun under their fort cabana!
 (But you still need to remember to apply sunscreen before going outdoors.)

 Mad Science Lab

 After a year of serious science activities at school, summer is the perfect time to prove science is fun!
-Transform a fort into a mad science lab where kids conduct amazing experiments.
+Transform a fort into a mad science lab where kids conduct amazing experiments from their own creative ideas.
 Let them experience the wonder of discovery while you supervise in the background.
 Try simple science activities, such as making slime, a cloud, or a rainbow!
 And the kids will be learning valuable STEM skills that help in these subjects when they go back to school.

 Summer Reading Nook